Table of Contents

 History of the New Orleans Cemeteries & Their Paranormal Past

 While these cemeteries are interesting from a historical perspective, they are also said to be home to a number of paranormal activities.
 From ghosts and hauntings to voodoo rituals and scary stories, the New Orleans cemeteries have a long and dark history.
-Tales such as that of the “Spirit of Henry Vignes” and the “Spirit of the Louisiana Lottery Winner” are sure to thrill any visitor looking to explore the mysterious side of the city on a bus cemetery tour in New Orleans.
+Tales such as that of the “Spirit of Henry Vignes” are sure to thrill any visitor looking to explore the mysterious side of the city on a bus cemetery tour in New Orleans.

 Saint Louis Cemeteries

 There are many fascinating cemeteries in the Big Easy, and the Saint Louis Cemeteries are the most notable around!
 With three separate cemeteries, each with its own distinct history, these sites provide a glimpse into the city’s past.
 From Nicolas Cage’s Pyramid Tomb in Saint Louis Cemetery No. 1 to the battle of infectious diseases explained in Saint Louis Cemetery No. 2, each of these incredible cemeteries is a truly distinct place worthy of a visit.
 Whether you’re interested in the history of the city or just want to see some unique tombstones, the Saint Louis Cemeteries are a must-see on your next trip to New Orleans!

 Who is Buried in Saint Louis Cemetery No. 3 and What Makes It Unique

 Saint Louis Cemetery No. 3 is a unique cemetery in New Orleans that is most notable for its “society” tombs, one of them being for the early Orthodox Christian community that began to develop in New Orleans.
 Over time, members of this shared faith obtained a portion of land in St. Louis No. 3, and many Greek Orthodox families built a vault and eventually established a personal section within it.